 Best for families: Apartmanovy Dom TatraTravel Smokovec

-Sandwiched between Italy, Austria and Croatia, compact Slovenia, with its charming capital Ljubljana, easy travel, developing wine industry and pocket of coastline, is an appealing destination on any journey through Europe.
+Sandwiched between Italy, Austria and Croatia, compact Slovenia is an appealing destination on any journey through Europe.
+There's its charming capital, Ljubljana, as well as easy travel, a burgeoning wine industry and tempting pocket of coastline.
 For the adventure-minded, or for those who just want to camp in a beautiful lakeside setting, the northwest region is perfect.

 Nestled below the stunning Julian Alps are the very different twin lakes of Bled and Bohinj.
 From here you can carry on to the Soča Valley, right by the Italian border, for hiking, kayaking and rafting adventures.

-Best guest house for views of Lake Bled: Guest House Mlino
+Best guest house for views of Lake Bled: Penzion Vila Prešeren

 Best for lake views: Grand Hotel Toplice

 Best for wine experiences: Taste 7 top Slovenian wines in a 100-year old wine cellar in Bled

 The southernmost province of Spain, Andalucía travel is a tempting budget destination.
 This perennially popular region boasts showpiece cities such as Seville, Granada and Córdoba, with their exquisite monuments highlighting the area's Moorish past.
 Even here prices are competitive compared with Madrid and Barcelona.

 You only need to head a little further afield, to the underrated city of Málaga with its Picasso connection and authentic tapas scene, or the atmospheric ancient port city of Cádiz, and you’ll enjoy that alluring southern Spanish vibe for budget-friendly prices.
 Cheap tapas (the tradition of free tapas originates in Granada) means you can sample Iberian flavours for a couple of euros a plate, and to continue your budget adventure, simply hop on the ferry to Morocco, tantalisingly close by.